-more info about Daniel’s counselling for men
+more info about Daniel’s counselling and coaching for men

 Men are often estranged from their inner worlds – their needs, feelings and desires.
 Having access to their emotions wasn’t part of their early programming about how to be a man.
 Their alienation from themselves makes it hard to really connect in relationships.
 The isolation of men is pervasive.
 Research shows that as men age they often have only one male friend and their social networks, compared to those of women, are much less dense and more fragile.

 This conditioning and social isolation often creates a negative cycle.
 Men who have never experienced a nourishing relationship don’t believe relationships can be sustaining and satisfying in a persistent way.
 Once they enter into a committed relationship, they feel pressure to be emotionally available but they lack the skills to do so.
 They don’t know how to be a strong man and be emotionally attuned.
 Their withdrawal or ambivalence can lead to their partner being critical or demanding, driving them further into their isolation and belief that relationships cannot be satisfying.

 Some men, particularly those who had distant, critical or abusive fathers and other authority figures, become passive and ambivalent in their relationships.
 They drift with no real sense of purpose and without making strong choices.
 Other men are highly comfortable with the power and privilege that traditional social structures have provided them.
 They tend to be deeply uncomfortable with vulnerability and displays of emotion in themselves or in others.
 They fall back on habits of rigidity and anger.